6 Ways to Unplug on Your Next Family Vacation

 Uninstall

 Remove the most tempting apps from your phone.
 You know the ones.
-If you habitually check them more than twice a day, remove the temptation altogether.
+If you habitually check them more than twice per day, remove the temptation altogether.
 You can get them right back when you return home.

 Vacation During Slow Seasons

 Depending on the industry you work in, you may be able to identify times of the year when work slows down.
 In the United States, the month of August and the weeks between Christmas and the New Year are very slow times for most businesses.
-Taking vacation during this time may help put your mind at ease and ensure that you’re not missing out on anything too important.
+Taking vacations during this time may help put your mind at ease and ensure that you’re not missing out on anything too important.

 Enjoy Your Vacation